windowsair/MaixPy_DOC/en/get_started/how_to_read.md

 How to use (/read) this article correctly
 ==========

+**Note: Currently the only official document website: [maixpy.sipeed.com](https://maixpy.sipeed.com)**

-* Just contact, you can look carefully from the top to the next page according to the directory on the left sidebar.
+* On start, you can read carefully from the top to the next page according to the directory on the left sidebar.

-* Then learn how to update the firmware, how to write code
+* Then you can learn how to update the firmware, how to coding, and you must learn how to use serial terminal

-* Every module's doc contains examples at the end of page, you can try it out ~
+* Every module's doc contains examples at the end of page, or you can find examples [here](https://github.com/sipeed/MaixPy_scripts), you can try them out ~

 * Finally, the interface and parameters of the module are consulted according to their own needs during use.
 There is a search box in the upper left corner, which can be used well.
 You can also use the browser's page search function, ie press <kbd>Ctrl+F</kbd>, then enter the content to search and press the enter key

-* If you can't find anything, please don't worry, you can go to github's issue ([document issue](https://github.com/sipeed/MaixPy_DOC/issues), [code issue](https://github.com/sipeed/MaixPy/issues)) Is there any mention of the page (/search)?
+* If you can't find you want, don't worry, you can go to github's issue ([issue](https://github.com/sipeed/MaixPy/issues)) Is there any mention of the page (/search)?
 If you don't have one, you can create a new issue or contact technical support.

 * If pages load slowly, refresh or just wait, or change your network